The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: Banking applications and performance analysis

-We compare the outcomes of using the PRS with the widely used PSI, employing both the Lewis constants and the critical values proposed by \citet{yurdakul2020statistical}, denoted by ``L'' and ``YN'', respectively.
-Of course, a direct comparison of the PRS with the PSI (using YN critical values) is not entirely fair because the latter is governed by the specification of two type I errors under a null hypothesis of exact equality.
-Moreover, the PSI(YN) is known to have weak power at small sample sizes (Table 4 in \citet{yurdakul2020statistical}), a limitation of PSI(YN) and perhaps explainable by the instability of the normalized PSI in small samples observed in Figures \ref{fig:mean_stab_ratios} and \ref{fig:var_stab_ratios}.
-The YN-normed critical values are $\tau=2n^{-1}F^{-1}_{B-1}(1-\alpha)$ (in the notation of \citet{yurdakul2020statistical} and assuming $m=n$), where $F_{\nu}^{-1}$ denotes the chi-square quantile function with $\nu$ degrees of freedom.
-We choose upper and lower significance levels of $1\%$ and $10\%$, respectively (if $p<1\%$ then $\mathbbm{r}$, if $p>10\%$ then $\mathbbm{g}$, otherwise $\mathbbm{a}$).
+We compare the PRS results with the widely used PSI, employing both the Lewis constants and the critical values proposed by \textcite{yurdakul2020statistical} (denoted by ``L'' and ``YN'', respectively). {We also include the discrete Kolmogorov-Smirnov (KS) test for further comparison.} {Of course, a direct comparison of the PRS with the PSI(YN) or the discrete KS is not entirely equivalent --- these are governed by the specification of two type I errors under a point null hypothesis of exact equality, in contrast to the nested composite structure of our proposed procedure. }Nonetheless, we choose upper and lower significance levels of $1\%$ and $10\%$: $p<1\%$ yields red, $p>10\%$ green, and intermediate values amber.}

+\citereset Moreover, it is known that PSI(YN) has low power at small sample sizes \parencite[Table~4]{yurdakul2020statistical}, possibly due to instability of the normalized PSI, as also seen in Figures~\ref{fig:mean_stab_ratios} and \ref{fig:var_stab_ratios}.
+The YN-normed critical values are $\tau=2n^{-1}F^{-1}_{B-1}(1-\alpha)$ (in the notation of \textcite{yurdakul2020statistical} and assuming $m=n$), where $F_{\nu}^{-1}$ denotes the chi-square quantile function with $\nu$ degrees of freedom.

-A further comparison of the PRS is made with the discrete Kolmogorov-Smirnov (KS) test, although also not entirely fair given a null hypothesis of exact equality.
-Given the discrete nature of the KS statistic, particularly in small samples, it is not feasible to match critical values at specified significance levels and we rather report the p-value, $p(\mathrm{KS})$ from the \texttt{dgof}\footnote{The syntax used is \texttt{ks.test(X, ecdf(1:K), exact=F, simulate.p.value=T, B=10000)} where \texttt{X} is a numeric vector containing the repeated category number based on $\hat{p}$ and $B$ therein is the number of simulations and \texttt{K} the number of categories.} package in \texttt{R}, version 1.5.1 (2024/10/09), based on \citet{RDGOF}.
-We also used the upper and lower significance levels of $1\%$ and $10\%$, respectively. {Keep in mind that the significance levels $\alpha$ used for PSI(YN) and KS do not hold the same interpretation as $\alpha_1$ and $\alpha_2$ for the PRS.}
+Given the discrete nature of the KS statistic, particularly in small samples, it is not feasible to match critical values at specified significance levels and we rather report the p-value, $p(\mathrm{KS})$ from the \texttt{dgof}\footnote{The syntax used is \texttt{ks.test(X, ecdf(1:K), exact=F, simulate.p.value=T, B=10000)} where \texttt{X} is a numeric vector containing the repeated category number based on $\hat{p}$ and $B$ therein is the number of simulations and \texttt{K} the number of categories.} package in \texttt{R}, version 1.5.1 (2024/10/09), based on \textcite{RDGOF}.